For all the benefits of having the world of knowledge stored in your pocket, why is face-to-face training still ‘a thing’?

 The depth and quality of conversation is unparalleled in face to face training.
 Conversations are richer and allow for ‘in-the-moment’ dialogue between participants, away from the misinterpretation that can happen online.

-Working with peers in-real life (IRL) supported by a live facilitator also gives us instant feedback translated through the body language and facial expressions and the ability to build rapport.
+Working with peers in real life (IRL), and supported by a live facilitator, also gives us instant feedback both verbal and non-verbal which leads to a richer learning experience.

 Face-to-face can be more accessible.